+The Council operates a 'strong leader' model of governance with the Leader appointed by the Council for a four year term of office.
 The Executive is the part of the Council which is responsible for most day to day, or operational, decisions.
 The Leader of the Council appoints members to the Executive Board and determines the allocation of portfolios to Executive Members.
-The Leader also determines the allocation of any seats to the opposition parties.
+The Leader also determines the allocation of any seats on the Executive Board to the opposition parties.